cmusv-sc/Practicum2014-Ericsson-Authentication/AuthenticationServer/README.md

 Jersey Server implementation of our Central Service.
 The server maintains the database and services all the authentication requests from resources as well as collects context information from the devices.

 ####MySQL configuration
-You can find the MySQL database file in the
+You can find the MySQL database configuration file in the
 ```
 CentralServer/src/main/resources
 ```